networknt/light-doc/content/en/consumer/subject-token.md

 aliases: []
 toc: false
 draft: false
+reviewed: true
 ---

-As described in [security architecture][], light platform uses two tokens to secure service to service calls.
-One token is the original token from the login user and it has original caller information and possible additional info for fine-grained authorization.
+As described in [security architecture][], Light uses two tokens to secure service to service calls.
+One token is the original token from the login user that has original caller information and possible additional info for fine-grained authorization.
 This token is called Subject Token.